 Completing Your Application

 You should plan on completing the online application in one sitting.
 The sooner you submit your application, the sooner we can start reviewing it, set up your interviews, and hear about your acceptance.
 With your application and deposit out of the way, you can start planning your upcoming adventure in China!

 - Step 1: Select the APPLY NOW button to the right.
 You will be sent your unique link to your online application immediately via email.

 - Step 2: Using the unique link emailed to you, fill out the application.
 The application will ask for detailed information regarding your background, qualifications, and experiences, as well as general contact information.
 Please treat the motivation letter like a cover letter.
 It should be professional, grammatically correct, and two-three paragraphs.
 During the application you will also upload the documents listed above.

 - Step 3: Greenheart Travel will review your application and decide whether you qualify to move on to the interview stage of the process.

 - Step 4: You will have two rounds of interviews, each of which determines your advancement in the application process.

 - First, you will have a short interview via video Skype with Greenheart Travel.
 You will answer general questions and have the opportunity to ask more specific, detailed questions about the program.
 Then, your application will be passed onto the school in China where they will determine if they would also like to interview you.
 This interview will be a bit more formal than the first, but will should expect to answer questions about your experience working with kids, travel and why you think you’d be a good fit as a teacher in China.

 - Step 5: After being accepted into the program, you will complete all of your remaining paperwork, and you’ll be provided with the documents necessary to obtain your visa.

-- Step 6: Book your flight to Beijing!
+- Step 6: Book your flight to China!